 Today, KitchenAid is considered a high-end, affordable luxury brand.
 It offers a variety of major appliances, including refrigerators, dishwashers, and oven ranges, each of which often ranks in the good or very good category on Consumer Reports.
-While major appliances remain a part of their portfolio, KitchenAid is probably best known for its small kitchen appliances, including the beloved KitchenAid mixer, coffee makers, toasters, blenders, and food processors.
+While major appliances remain a part of its portfolio, KitchenAid is probably best known for its small kitchen appliances, including the beloved KitchenAid mixer, coffee makers, toasters, blenders, and food processors.

 Based in South Korea, Samsung started as a grocery store in 1938.
 Since then, the brand has grown by leaps and bounds.
 In the 1980s, Samsung began its foray into electronics, producing TVs, personal computers, and VCRs.
-By the late 90s, Samsung moved into mobile producing one of its first internet-ready phones by 1999.
+By the late '90s, Samsung had moved into mobile, producing one of its first internet-ready phones by 1999.
 Today, mobile is one of Samsung's most profitable businesses and very likely what the brand is most well known for.
 It wasn't until 2005 that Samsung dipped its toe into the home appliance market, and all evidence points to a remarkably successful idea.

-Our pick: G 5266 SCVi SFP Dishwasher, $1,749
+Our pick: Miele G 5266 SCVi SFP Dishwasher, $1,749